SenthilNayagan/senthilnayagan.github.io/_posts/devops/containers/orchestration/kubernetes/2022-08-17-kubernetes-basics.markdown

 # Frequently asked questions (FAQ)

+## Can we have more than one container in a worker node?

+Yes.
+Each worker node holds one or more containers.

+## Where the pods are hosted?

+The worker node(s) hosts the Pods.

 ## What is the workload in Kubernetes?

 A workload is an *application* running on Kubernetes.
 On Kubernetes, our workload is always run within a collection of pods, regardless of whether it consists of a single component or several that work together.

+## What is kubelet?

+Every worker node has a node agent called Kubelet that it runs.
+It oversees communicating with the master components and manages the running pods.
+Here are the key things that the Kubelet does:

+- Receiving pod specs
+- Downloading pod secrets from the API server
+- Mounting volumes
+- Running the pod's containers (via the configured runtime)
+- Reporting the status of the node and each pod
+- Running the container startup, liveness, and readiness probes

 ## What is the term "resource" used in Kubernetes?